-When I went to the Neighborhood Playhouse in New York, I found the road into myself, a belief system and a way to transform into whatever character.
-I was given the chance to explore, and the exploration was mind-blowing to me.
-The doors that were opened in myself as an adolescent were so astonishing, rewarding and fulfilling, that it was like a religion to me.
+When I went to the Neighborhood Playhouse in New York, I found the road into myself, a belief system, and a way to transform into whatever character.
+I was given a chance to explore, and the exploration was mind-blowing to me.
+The doors that opened in me as an adolescent were so astonishing, rewarding and fulfilling, that it was like a religion to me.
 Finding [acting teacher] Sanford Meisner, and finding all these emotions that I never used before… Having done them in a classroom where it was okay, all of that training and learning just kicked the door open in me and it stayed with me for the rest of my life.
-That was my fortune, and that’s what I learned [other actors who studied under Mr. Meisner’s instructions, include Gregory Peck, Sydney Pollack, Steve McQueen, Robert Duvall, Diane Keaton and Mary Steenburgen].
+That was my fortune, and that’s what I learned [other actors who studied under Mr. Meisner’s instructions, include Gregory Peck, Sydney Pollack, Steve McQueen, Robert Duvall, Diane Keaton, and Mary Steenburgen].

 I always thought you were one of the best character actresses of your generation.
 Would you agree with that?

 Well, I chose to be a character actress very early.
 I sensed that carrying a play as the leading lady… I was offered the ingenue role in “Detective Story,” that’s what I looked like.
 I was a pretty girl, but the lines of the ingenue were so insipid that I couldn’t even say them.
 I just started laughing.
 So that’s when I asked, ‘Can I play the 40-year-old lady?’
 I knew that character from the Neighborhood Playhouse with one of my assignments to go on a bus to listen to people.
-So that character that I had found in acting school, is what I brought to the play.
-One of the things I realized by turning down the ingenue, and on insisting doing the character part instead, was that this character was not only much more interesting, but I also didn’t have to worry what I looked like, I didn’t have to carry the play, or when I started into films, I didn’t have to be the one bringing in the money.
+So that character that I had found in acting school is what I brought to the play.
+One of the things I realized by turning down the ingenue and on insisting doing the character part instead, was that this character was not only much more interesting, but I also didn’t have to worry about what I looked like, I didn’t have to carry the play, or when I started into films, I didn’t have to be the one bringing in the money.
 That’s what the people who play the leading roles in movies have to do.
-If the movie doesn’t bring in the $ 40,000,000 that it was supposed to, and only brought in $ 20,000,000 – that has nothing to do with how good an actress is in the part, it only has to do with the box office.
-I never ever entered that game, so being basically a character actress myself, I never wanted to put myself in the position of having to star and make money for the studio.
-You know, I worked with Faye Dunaway in “Voyage of the Damned” , and after that she did “Network” which won her an Oscar.
-It was a wonderful movie, and later on she did a lot of other great movies, but then she made a movie once which didn’t make money, and her agent told me what they were saying about her in the viewing room in the studio.
-She had become old, this and that – the raising up of a female idol and then the destruction of her by the same business people who had built her, is just terrible.
+If the movie doesn’t bring in the $40,000,000 that it was supposed to, and only brought in $20,000,000—that has nothing to do with how good an actress is in the part, it only has to do with the box office.
+I never ever entered that game, so being a character actress myself, I never wanted to put myself in the position of having to star and make money for the studio.
+You know, I worked with Faye Dunaway in “Voyage of the Damned” , and after that, she did “Network” , which won her an Oscar.
+It was a wonderful movie, and later on, she did a lot of other great movies, but then she made a movie once which didn’t make money, and her agent told me what they were saying about her in the viewing room in the studio.
+She had become old, this and that—the raising up of a female idol and then the destruction of her by the same business people who had built her, is just terrible.
 I was wise enough never to be pulled into that orbit.

 Is there anyone who inspired you to become a director?
 Maybe Hal Ashby, because you speak very highly of him in your book.